Freakler/vita-macspoofer/README.md

 # macspoofer
-A plugin to spoof your MAC address in the System Information with advanced options
+A plugin to spoof your MAC address __in the System Information__ with advanced options

-This was more of a fun project for me as hiding one's MAC doesn't make much sense anymore but was quite popular in the PSP days.
+This was more of a fun project for me as hiding one's MAC doesn't make much sense anymore but was quite popular in the PSP days. __This will not change your actual MAC address and doesn't spoof it system wide or in your Network obviously!__

 ![ref0](https://github.com/Freakler/vita-macspoofer/raw/master/capture_000.jpg)